mozilla/shield-studies-addon-utils/README.md

 ### `shield-study` telemetry

-Send correctly formatted `shield-study`, `shield-study-addon` Telemetry, allowing experiments to submit experiment-scoped stringified key-value pairs that are directly available for analysis.
+Validate and send `shield-study`, `shield-study-addon` Telemetry, allowing experiments to submit experiment-scoped stringified key-value pairs that are directly available for analysis.

 ### Pioneer telemetry

-Send correctly formatted and encrypted Pioneer study Telemetry.
+Validate, encrypt and send `shield-study`, `shield-study-addon` Pioneer Telemetry.

 ### Other telemetry helpers